ergo-services/ergo/docs/extra-library/actors/health.md

 Kubernetes uses three types of probes to manage pod lifecycle:

-**Liveness** -- Is the application alive?
+**Liveness:** Is the application alive?
 A failing liveness probe causes Kubernetes to restart the pod.
 Use this for detecting deadlocks, infinite loops, or corrupted state that prevents the application from functioning.

-**Readiness** -- Can the application serve traffic?
+**Readiness:** Can the application serve traffic?
 A failing readiness probe removes the pod from service endpoints.
 Use this for temporary conditions like database connection loss, cache warming, or downstream dependency outages where restarting would not help.

-**Startup** -- Has the application finished initializing?
+**Startup:** Has the application finished initializing?
 A failing startup probe prevents liveness and readiness checks from running.
 Use this for slow-starting applications that need time to load data, run migrations, or establish connections before health checks begin.

 In traditional applications, you implement these probes as HTTP handlers that check internal state.
 In actor systems, the "state" is distributed across many processes.
 A database connection actor, a cache warmer, and a message queue consumer each know their own status, but no single actor knows the overall health.